-Please remember the scholarships are competitive.
+Please remember the scholarships are limited.
 Meeting the eligibility criteria and being able to apply does not guarantee that you will receive an award.

 - have no prior experience of higher education (this includes existing students studying at undergraduate level 1 or above)

 - Be liable for the full UK undergraduate fees of £9,250 per annum without receiving a subsidy from outside the University (eg a government grant to cover all or part of the tuition fees or a scholarship directly from business).